SergioOyaga/GeneticAlgorithmExamples/src/main/java/org/soyaga/examples/ImageMaker/SimplePolyImageMaker/README.md

 - FixedNewbornPolicy: A newbornPolicy that applies each iteration a fixed number of newborn individuals.
 - PolyImageInitializer: The Initializer previously defined.
   - PolyImageObjectiveFunction: The ObjectiveFunction previously defined.
+-  NIterationsStatsRetrievalPolicy: A StatsRetrievalPolicy that applies the evaluation of the Stats every N iterations.
+  - CurrentMinFitnessStat: A Stat that computes the current minimal fitness value.
+  - CurrentMaxFitnessStat: A Stat that computes the current maximal fitness value.
+  - HistoricalMinFitnessStat: A Stat that computes the historical minimal fitness value.
+  - HistoricalMaxFitnessStat: A Stat that computes the historical maximal fitness value.
+  - MeanSdStat: A Stat that computes the population's mean fitness along with the standard deviation.
+  - PercentileStat: A Stat that computes the fitness values for specific percentiles.
+  - StepGradientStat: A Stat that computes the step-gradient of the mean fitness.
+  - TimeGradientStat: A Stat that computes the time-gradient of the mean fitness.
+  - ElapsedTimeStat: A Stat that computes the elapsed time.

 ## Result example:
 For: